 Conducted entirely in French, this course is conceived as a general introduction to the history and culture of France since the sixties.
 Recommended: 202, especially for students who began French at Penn.

 View seven films outside of class, factual quizzes and written assignments on readings and films.

 This course offers an overview of French political, cultural, and social history from the Revolution of 1789 to the present.
 Beginning with the French Revolution, we will explore the emergence of the modern French nation through an interrogation of a variety of written sources—including letters, literary texts and political documents — as well as visual materials, especially painting and architecture.
 Taught entirely in French, this course will provide students not only with a firm understanding of historical events but also with the ability to interpret the culture of different epochs within a historical framework.

 French for Professions II

-The course, conducted entirely in French, emphasizes verbal communication in professional situations through four components.
-First, a series of in-class debates on the following socio-economic issues affecting French society:
+The course, conducted entirely in French, emphasizes verbal communication in business professional situations through three components.
+First, a series of student’s presentations, in-class activities (using newspapers’ articles, technical readings, radio shows and films), and debates on the following topics (list not exhaustive) related to France’s economy and society:

 France and the European Union

 1) A brief history of European integration: The Franco-German couple-The hesitations of Great Britain; Debate: neutrality, sovereignty and identity